MannLabs/alphakraken/README.md

 A new version of the Machine Kraken

 ## Local development
+### Initial setup
-Set up your environment for developing locally with
+1. Set up your environment for developing locally with
 ```bash
 PYTHON_VERSION=3.11
 AIRFLOW_VERSION=2.9.1